Skip to content

 Honesty about the tool is part of trusting the tool.

 The strengths.
-It’s genuinely independent — no exchange ownership, no pay-to-rank.
-Coverage spans 10,000+ assets, not just exchange-listed tokens.
+It’s genuinely independent — no exchange owns it, and rankings are driven by market data rather than paid placement, with advertising sold and labelled separately.
+Coverage spans 18,000+ assets, not just exchange-listed tokens.
 The free tier is properly useful: portfolio tracking, exchange ratings, and FDV data don’t require payment.
 The API is developer-friendly for building your own trackers, and data quality is consistent across web and mobile.

 The friction.
 The dashboard is dense, and beginners routinely miss the data layers that matter — the checklist above is the cure.
-The API can lag 30–60 seconds during high-volatility events, which is fine for auditing but matters for real-time trading.
+The free API isn’t just occasionally slow — it’s cached at a 60-second update frequency by design, against 20 seconds on paid plans (CoinGecko API docs).
+That’s fine for auditing and wrong for real-time trading, whatever the market is doing.
+The free Demo plan also caps you at 10,000 monthly call credits, with paid plans starting at $35/month (CoinGecko API pricing, checked August 2026 — these tiers change).
 CoinGecko gamifies daily logins with collectible “Candy” rewards; ignore them, you’re here for data, not streaks.
 And even independent platforms carry sponsored slots — a browser like Brave with an ad blocker keeps promotional bias out of your view.

 Key features at a glance